-Actions are the steps that educators plan to take, on a daily basis, to implement the Strategies they have identified.
+Actions are the steps that the whole service plans to take, on a daily basis, to implement the Strategies they have identified.

 For every Strategy there must be at least one Action.
 Multiple Actions may be needed to implement one Strategy.